Debanitrkl/ITTCP-20/README.md

 ## About this app

-This demo represents a brain model.
-The user is able to annotate the brain.
+This app is developed by team-4 for ITTCP-2020 India This demo represents a brain model.
+The user is able to annotate the brain, also restructure the volumetric 3-D imaging.

 ## How to run this app